Photos are an essential part of your application for a CitizenCard ID. We only accept passport quality photographs.

-If the photos you supply are not suitable, you application for an ID card will be delayed.
-Please read the guidelines below and don't forget - one of your photos needs to be countersigned by your referee for first time applications.
+If the photo(s) you supply are not suitable, your application for an ID card will be delayed.
+Please read the guidelines below and don't forget - for first time paper or printed application one of your photos needs to be countersigned by your referee.

-Photo size for a CitizenCard must be 45 millimetres high x 35 millimetres wide and must not be trimmed or cut down from a larger photograph.
+Photo size for a paper or printed CitizenCard application must be 45 millimetres high x 35 millimetres wide and must not be trimmed or cut down from a larger photograph.

 The quality of your photo

 - for paper or printed application only - printed to a high quality on white photographic paper, such as photos printed by a booth or studio

 - for paper or printed application only - not be torn, creased or have any marks

 - taken against a plain cream or light grey background

 - unaltered by software i.e. Adobe Photoshop, Instagram/Snapchat filters